 Participants

 Participant information is shown in Table 1.
 A total of 78 valid samples of personal PM2.5 exposure levels were collected, 57 from rural areas and 21 from urban areas.
 Over the course of the three study periods, 57 personal samples were collected in winter and 21 in summer.
 Of the rural participants, females, who usually cooked for their families, accounted for 70% of the participants.
 The education level was generally lower among the rural participants than among the urban ones.
-About 90% of the rural participants were illiterate or had only completed elementary education.
+About 90% of the rural participants had elementary education or less.
 Table 1 also shows the main types of household fuel that participants in rural areas used (LPG, electricity, or biomass).
 In contrast, clean energy, LPG or electricity, was used for cooking in all the urban households.

 The age distribution in Figure S5 indicates that the average age of the participants was about 50–60, and the members of rural households were generally older than those of urban households.
 It reflects wider trends in rural China that the majority of rural young people leave their hometown to work or attend school and mostly the middle aged and elderly stay at home in rural areas (54).